bareos/bareos/docs/manuals/en/new_main_reference/source/Appendix/Debugging.rst

 #.
 On Linux, :command:`gdb` (the GNU debugger) must be installed.
 On some systems such as Solaris, :command:`gdb` may be replaced by :command:`dbx`.

 #.
 By default, btraceback uses :command:`bsmtp` to send the traceback via email.
 Therefore it expects a local mail transfer daemon running.
-It send the traceback to \email{root@localhost} via :strong:`localhost`.
+It send the traceback to root@localhost via :strong:`localhost`.

 #.
 Some Linux distributions, e.g. Ubuntu:index:`[TAG=Platform->Ubuntu->Debug] <triple: Platform; Ubuntu; Debug>`, disable the possibility to examine the memory of other processes.
 While this is a good idea for hardening a system, our debug mechanismen will fail.
 To disable this feature, run (as root):